cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 for applications that do not have a session identifier input available.

 ## Party identifiers and relay attacks {#sec-considerations-ids}
-Use of identity verification in application layers that use CPace will require some care.
 The protocol assures that both communication partners have had the same view on the communication transcript and the inputs CI and sid.

-If CPace is instantiated without identity strings for A or B in its input it will implement an for anonymous key exchange with any party in posession of the
+If CPace is instantiated without identity strings for A or B in its input it will anonymously create a key with any party in posession of the
-PRS string and obviously cannot give any guarantee regarding the identity of the communication partner.
-This setting is not explicitly covered in the security paper {{AHH21}} but the security of SPEKE-variants without party identifiers are considered in {{BFK09}} for the use-case of the PACE protocol as used in travel documents such as passports.
+PRS string and cannot give any guarantee regarding the identity of the communication partner.
+This setting is not explicitly covered in the security paper {{AHH21}}, however {{BFK09}} can give some guidance here where the PACE protocol as used in travel documents such as passports is analyzed.
+The analysis in {{BFK09}} assumes clear initiator and responder roles.
+If an application has no access to party identities and aims at deriving a shared key from a low-entropy secret it SHALL use CPace in initiator-responder mode.

 If unique strings identifying one or both protocol partners are included either as part of the channel identifier CI or the associated data fields ADa, ADb, then ISK will provide implicit authentication also regarding the included party identities.